May 6, 2026

 What happens to my buffer if I lose my job?

-Disclaimer: This article is for informational and educational purposes only and does not constitute financial advice.
+Disclaimer: This article is for educational purposes only and does not constitute financial advice.
+PersonalOne is not a licensed financial advisor, broker, or investment professional.
+Individual financial situations vary — consult a qualified financial professional for personalized guidance.